Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 What are the actual differences?

-Tomato sauce is made with peeled tomatoes; usually, seeds are also removed; however, this is only for the appearance of the sauce.
-Spices, garlic, and herbs are added to the mixture then it is brought to simmer to remove the raw taste of tomatoes.
+Tomato sauce is made with peeled tomatoes; usually, seeds are also removed for a better appearance and a smoother texture.
+Spices, garlic, and herbs are added to the mixture the enhance the flavor; then, it is brought to a simmer to remove the raw taste of tomatoes.
 Olive oil can be added; however, it is optional.
-It is important to mention these because removal or addition of any affects the nutritional content of the sauce.
+Commercially prepared tomato sauce may also contain red wine, sausage, onions, and cheese.

 Usage

-Tomato sauce has many usages, and it can be used as a dip for different types of munching foods.
-Tomato sauce which is prepared based on the Napoletana style, can be used as a pizza sauce, even it could be used as a base for arrabbiata sauce or bolognese sauce.
-Thus, tomato sauce has multiple usages.
+Tomato sauce has many usages, and it can be used as a dip for different types of munching foods or served with pasta dishes, Mexican salsas, meat, and vegetables.
+Tomato sauce, prepared based on the Napoletana style, can be used as a pizza sauce; or as a base for arrabbiata or bolognese sauce.

 Tomato sauce has a longer shelf life than tomato soup.
 Tomato sauce is usually prepared during certain times each year and kept in the pantry for several months.